tobyweston/blog/source/_posts/2015-08-28-pair-tests-dont-work.md

 ## From the Candidates Perspective

 The candidate has a right to understand how it might be working at your company and a pair test gives them very little information.
-As a candidate I'm terribly nervous, I'm full of doubt and questions about what the interviwers want to see.
-Should I test drive?
+As a candidate I'm terribly nervous, I'm full of doubt and questions about what the interviwers really want to see.

 Candidates are often hyper-sesitive to the interviewrs comments so when an interviewer asks what she considers an inocous question about the exercise, it's all to easy for the candidate to basically freak out.
 For example;